 [Section 26B inserted by No. 64 of 1982 s.
 3; amended by No. 58 of 2010 s.
 176.]

-27. Grant of licence to a natural person
+27. Natural persons, licensing of

 (1) Subject to this Act, a person, not being a body corporate, who applies to the Commissioner for a real estate settlement agent’s licence or a business settlement agent’s licence, or both, and pays to the Commissioner the prescribed fee for the licence shall be granted and may hold a licence if the Commissioner is satisfied that —